 Turned Down for a Mortgage?
 Prepare to Apply Again.

 More prospective homebuyers are eager to enter the market as the economy improves.
-Yet in this post-recession world, many borrowers are finding it difficult to navigate stricter lending requirements and successfully reapply for a loan after being turned down.
+Many borrowers find it difficult to navigate stricter lending requirements and successfully reapply for a loan after being turned down for a mortgage.

 If you’ve been turned down for a mortgage and want to know how to prepare to apply again, start with these tips.

-Evaluate Your Cash Flow: One of the primary roadblocks to obtaining a mortgage is cash flow.
+One of the primary roadblocks to obtaining a mortgage is cash flow.
 At a minimum, you need a 3-percent down payment and about $1,500 for closing costs.
-You’ll also need to take moving and ongoing maintenance costs in account, including utility deposits, appliances, a lawn mower, home furnishings and other miscellaneous expenses.
+You’ll also need to take moving and ongoing maintenance costs in account.
+This includes utility deposits, appliances, furnishings and other expenses.
 As a general rule, prospective homebuyers should have at least $10,000 saved before shopping for a home.